 [Photo: Andrew Giffin – Phish (2021)]

-The latest iteration of the kinetic setup, introduced on Phish’s 2021 tour and dialed in for an extensive summer outing this year, re-incorporates yet another look first introduced in 2016: LED elements, this time via fixed, linear panels that line the rig’s individual trusses.
-The effect they create has been spectacular—sheets of light that co-mingle as holographic, pastel prisms.
+The latest iteration of the kinetic setup, introduced on Phish’s 2021 tour and dialed in for an extensive summer outing in 2022, re-incorporates yet another look first used in 2016: LED elements, this time via fixed, linear panels that line the rig’s individual trusses.
+The effect they create has been spectacular—sheets of light that co-mingle as holographic, pastel prisms and ripple out in droplets of color across the stage in all directions.

 As CK5 explains, “The basic idea behind those LED strips was to show off the shapes that the trusses were in better than we were doing it in the past.
 We wanted these lines so you could really see the shape.
 And again, a very simple, organic idea turned into all the tricks we’re doing with them today.”